apache/cordova-docs/www/docs/en/dev/guide/platforms/android/index.md

 4. Select the Android version which matches the highest supported SDK based from the [Android API Level Support](#android-api-level-support)
 5. Click Apply

-For example: If the project has installed `cordova-android@12.0.0`, the higest supported SDK is 33.
+For example: If the project has installed `cordova-android@12.0.0`, the highest supported SDK is 33.
 In step 3, of the above, "Android 13.0 (Tiramisu)", should have been selected.

 <img src="{{ site.baseurl }}/static/img/guide/platforms/android/android-studio-electric-eel-20220101-2/sdk-manager/sdk-platform.png" style="width: 100%;" alt="Android SDK Platform" />